Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

                    ------top--------
 {% endhighlight %}

-Paradoxically, the results are as promising as they are inconclusive: on the one hand, we found the "2Bh" marker and user stack rsp, on other hand, the value of rcx did not match the one recorded on stack, and, to top it all off, rbp == 0 seems to be suspecious.
+Paradoxically, the results are as promising as they are inconclusive: on the one hand, we found the "2Bh" marker and user stack rsp, on other hand, the value of rcx did not match the one recorded on stack, and, to top it all off, rbp == 0 seems to be suspicious.
 Let us not get discouraged.
 The latter might have been overwritten somewhere down the road and we are, probably, still on the right track.
-The last instruction tracable in this stack dump is `push rbp` (in line **12**).
+The last instruction traceable in this stack dump is `push rbp` (in line **12**).
 Then, as a result of memory allocation for local variables, rsp is offset by 0x158: `rsp = 0xffffbc88eeb10c58 - 0x158 = 0xffffbc88eeb10b00` and rbp, ostensibly, is reassigned to point to the new stack frame: `rbp = rsp + 0x80 = ffffbc88eeb10b80`.
 The further computations are relative to **rbp**.

 <div class="env-header"> cdb: Stack Dump #2 </div>
 {% highlight nasm linenos %}